-We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$100,810,000 Multi-Family Housing Revenue Bonds, 2023 Series B-1 (the "2023 Series B-1 Bonds"), \$50,000,000 Multi-Family Housing Revenue Bonds, 2023 Series B-2 (the "2023 Series B-2 Bonds"; the 2023 Series B Bonds and the 2023 Series B-2 Bonds being collectively referred to as the "2023 Series C Bonds"; the 2023 Series B Bonds and the 2023 Series C Bonds being collectively referred to as the "2023 Bonds").
+We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$121,500,000 Multi-Family Housing Revenue Bonds, 2023 Series D (the "2023 Series D Bonds").

-The 2023 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2023 Series B-1 Bonds, the Two Hundred Eighty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series B-1 and 2023 Series B-3 of the Corporation, adopted November 29, 2018, with respect to the 2023 Series B-2 Bonds, the Two Hundred Eighty-Fourth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series B-2 of the Corporation, adopted November 29, 2018, and with respect to the 2023 Series C Bonds, the Three Hundred Forty-Ninth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series C of the Corporation, adopted June 1, 2023 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
-The 2023 Series B Bonds are being issued for the purpose of financing the 2023 Series B Mortgage Loans and refunding the Prior Obligations (as such terms are defined in the Resolutions).
-The 2023 Series C Bonds are being issued for the purpose of financing the 2023 Series C Mortgage Loan (as defined in the Resolutions) and financing other Corporation Corporate Purposes (as defined in the Resolutions).
+The 2023 Series D Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Fifty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series D of the Corporation, adopted October 10, 2023 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
+The 2023 Series D Bonds are being issued for the purpose of financing the 2023 Series D Mortgage Loan (as defined in the Resolutions).

-The 2023 Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.
+The 2023 Series D Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.

-We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2023 Bonds.
+We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2023 Series D Bonds.